tmtmtmtm/voteit-api/README.md

 ## Bulk loader format

-Data for people, parties, and votes, conforming to the relevant [Popolo specfications](http://popoloproject.com/specs/vote-event.html), can be bulk-loaded JSON files.
+Data for people, parties, and votes, conforming to the relevant [Popolo specfications](http://popoloproject.com/specs/vote-event.html), can be bulk-loaded from JSON files.

 * ``people.json`` - Popolo person data for each person that has cast votes. ([Example](https://github.com/tmtmtmtm/eduskunta-popolo/blob/master/people.json))
 * ``parties.json`` - Popolo organization data for each person that has cast votes. ([Example](https://github.com/tmtmtmtm/eduskunta-popolo/blob/master/parties.json))